VictorLi5611/VictorLI5611/README.md

 ### ⚡ Fun Facts About Me ⚡
-  - I like 🎹 Music, ⚔️ Anime and playing ♞ Chess!!!
+  - I like 🎧 listening to music, ♞ playing chess, ⚔ watching anime and 📖 reading manga!!!
   - I'm from 🌇 Toronto but moved to 🏛 Ottawa to study!
   - On sunny days, I like to go 🚣 kayaking and 🚴‍♂️ biking around Ottawa.

 ### 🌎 Find Me Elsewhere 🌎
  [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/harshkumarkhatri/)](https://www.linkedin.com/in/victor-li5611/)

-💬 _**"Life your life filled with oh wells instead of what ifs."**_
+💬 _**"Life your life filled with oh-wells instead of what-ifs."**_